moh3a/ae_sdk/README.md

 # AE_SDK

-A simple SDK for Aliexpress (system tools, dropshipping and affiliate) APIs.
+A simple and type-safe SDK for Aliexpress (system tools, dropshipping and affiliate) APIs.

-## Todo
+## Disclamer

-- Update affiliate and ds APIs according to [aliexpress official website](https://open.aliexpress.com/doc/api.htm#/api);
-- Add better error handling and fix resp_result / error_result;
-- Add in code documentation using `jsdoc`;
-- Add unit tests;
+This library is currently under heavy development.
+More endpoints and documentation will be coming.

 ## Installation